Cghlewis/data-mgmt-ed-research-book/_book/09-data-tracking.md

 I have designed this database model in this way:

 1. I have four tables total
-    - Two tables (the teacher table and school table) have information that should be fairly constant based on my project assumptions (name, email, consent, one time payments sent out)
+    - Two tables (the teacher table and school table) have information that should be fairly constant based on my project assumptions (name, email, consent, one time documents received)
       - If at any time this information changes (e.g., withdraw status, new last name, new contact person), I would update that information in the appropriate table and make a note of when and why the change occurred in my `notes` field
     - Two tables are for my longitudinal information
       - This is where I will track my data collection activities each wave, as well as any information that may change each wave, again based on the assumptions of my project.
-In this example, I assume that grade level may change, maybe because my data collection waves occur across school years and teachers may move around.
+For example, I may put grade level in my longitudinal tables if I collect data across years and assume it's possible that teachers may switch grade levels.
 2. I have connected my tables through primary and foreign keys (`tch_id` and `sch_id`)

 The model above is absolutely not the only way you can design your tables.
 There may be more efficient or more appropriate ways to design this database, but again as long as you are not duplicating information, build what works for you.
 As an example of a potentially more efficient way to structure this database, I could combine all waves of data collection into one table and create a concatenated primary key that uses both `tch_id` and `wave` to uniquely identify rows since `tch_id` would now be duplicated for each wave of data collection (see Figure \@ref(fig:fig10-6)).